grafana/beyla/docs/sources/network/config.md

 | `sampling` | `BEYLA_NETWORK_SAMPLING` | integer | `0` (disabled) |

 Sampling holds the rate at which packets should be sampled and sent to the target collector.
-E.g. if set to 100, one out of 100 packets, on average, will be sent to the target collector.
+E.g. if set to 100, one out of 100 packets, on average, are sent to the target collector.

 | YAML          | Environment variable        | Type    | Default |
 |---------------|-----------------------------|---------|---------|
 | `print_flows` | `BEYLA_NETWORK_PRINT_FLOWS` | boolean | `false` |

-If set to `true`, Beyla will print each Network flow in the standard output.
+If set to `true`, Beyla prints each Network flow in the standard output.
 It might generate a lot of output.